Create or Configure an Availability Group Listener (SQL Server)

 You must be connected to the server instance that hosts the primary replica.

 If you are setting up an availability group listener across multiple subnets and plan to use static IP addresses, you need to get the static IP address of every subnet that hosts an availability replica for the availability group for which you are creating the listener.
 Usually, you will need to ask your network administrators for the static IP addresses.

 Before you create your first listener, we strongly recommend that you read Always On Client Connectivity (SQL Server).

 Requirements for the DNS Name of an Availability Group Listener

 Each availability group listener requires a DNS host name that is unique in the domain and in NetBIOS.
 The DNS name is a string value.
-This name can contain only alphanumeric characters, dashes (-), and hyphens (_), in any order.
+This name can contain only alphanumeric characters, dashes/hyphens (-), and underscores (_), in any order.
 DNS host names are case insensitive.
 The maximum length is 63 characters, however, in SQL Server Management Studio, the maximum length you can specify is 15 characters.